wanjikuciku/Piktures/README.md

 ## Link to Live Website https://lornapiktures.herokuapp.com/

 ## Known Bugs
-None known at the moment.
+None at the moment, but if found please contact.

 ## Technologies Used
 * Python